-While Fletcher had a deep insight in creating this model (Allen, 1996), and while it nicely captures listeners' average error, it is unclear whether it works for individual consonants and tokens (Allen, 1994; 2005a).
-If token-level error functions are log-linear, as the average is, such an approach could potentially explain listeners' errors for both individual speech sounds and average scores.
+Although Fletcher had a deep insight in creating this model (Allen, 1996), and although it nicely captures listeners' average error, it is unclear whether the model works for individual consonants and tokens (Allen, 1994, 2005a).
+If tokenlevel error functions are log-linear, as the average is, such an approach could potentially explain listeners' errors for both individual speech sounds and average scores.
 This is one of the questions addressed in the present study.

-Miller and Nicely (1955) provided some

-early insights about errors for specific consonants, demonstrating that they vary in their intelligibility (Allen, 2005b).
+Miller and Nicely (1955) provided some early insights about errors for specific consonants, demonstrating that they vary in their intelligibility (Allen, 2005b).
 Sounds like /v/ have much higher errors at a given SNR than sounds like /p, t, k/.
 At a particular SNR, some consonants are easier to recognize than others.
 Thus, across-consonant error rates are highly variable (Phatak & Allen, 2007).
 Namely, the average error for each consonant (e_c) depends strongly on the consonant that was spoken (c).

-Recently Singh and Allen (2012) examined this issue further to determine whether the predictions of the AI hold both across and within stop consonant tokens.
-They measured NH listeners' errors for 56 tokens of 24 CVs (six consonants, /p, t, k, b, d, g/, and four vowels, / α , eI, I, æ/), spoken by 14 talkers, at six SNRs (-22, -20, -16, -10, -2, and quiet), with 25 NH listeners.
+Recently, Singh and Allen (2012) examined this issue further to determine whether the predictions of the AI hold both across and within stop consonant tokens.
+They measured NH listeners' errors for 56 tokens of 24 CVs (six consonants, /p, t, k, b, d, g/, and four vowels, /a, eI, I, æ/), spoken by 14 talkers, at six SNRs (-22, -20, -16, -10, -2, and quiet), with 25 NH listeners.
 They found that for the -2 dB SNR and quiet conditions, listeners made almost no errors, recognizing 95% of the CV tokens with zero error.

-Importantly, they also found acrossconsonant differences in error rates above -10 [dB SNR]: /g, k/ had low error (\approx 1%), /t, p, d/ had moderate error (\approx 3-5%), and /b/ had high error ($\approx 18\%$).
+Importantly, they also found across-consonant differences in error rates above -10 dB SNR: /g, k/ had low error ($\approx 1\%$), /t, p, d/ had moderate error ($\approx 3\%-5\%$), and /b/ had high error ($\approx 18\%$).
 As with the AI (which averages different phonemes together), the log-error for each consonant was approximately linear as a function of SNR, increasing to chance performance below -22 dB SNR.
-Thus, the AI (Eq.
-2) seems to hold across stop consonants, but has a consonant-dependent slope and intercept (Phatak & Allen, 2007).
+Thus, the AI (Equation 2) seems to hold across stop consonants but has a consonant-dependent slope and intercept (Phatak & Allen, 2007).

-In contrast, within-consonant errors (i.e., differences in error rates between tokens of the same consonant) above -10 [dB SNR] were caused by a small group of high error sounds.
-For example, 41 /p/ tokens had no errors above -10 [dB SNR], 11 showed a single error (no different from zero; p>0.05), and only 4 had high error (p<0.001).
-Above the SNR at which the error function crosses 50% (defined as the SNR{50}), withinconsonant errors show an abrupt drop from chance to zero (i.e., above the SNR{50} , NH listeners make virtually no errors).
+In contrast, within-consonant errors (i.e., differences in error rates between tokens of the same consonant) above -10 dB SNR were caused by a small group of high error sounds.
+For example, 41 /p/ tokens had no errors above -10 dB SNR, 11 showed a single error (no different from zero; p > .05), and only four had high error (p < .001).
+Above the SNR at which the error function crosses 50% (defined as the SNR50), within-consonant errors show an abrupt drop from chance to zero (i.e., above the SNR50, NH listeners make virtually no errors).

-This observation fits a binary ("all or nothing") within-consonant error model, centered about the SNR{50} threshold.
-This threshold provides an important measure of within-consonant noise robustness, and the standard deviation (SD) of these thresholds is large (>15-20 [dB SNR]).
+This observation fits a binary ("all or nothing") withinconsonant error model, centered about the SNR{50} threshold.
+This threshold provides an important measure of withinconsonant noise robustness, and the SD of these thresholds is large (>15-20 dB SNR).
 Thus, the AI model does not seem to be accurate at the level of individual tokens (at least, for stop consonants), due to the variability in SNR{50} thresholds across tokens.